Loading...

 Physical Activity

-Engage in light physical activity, such as a short walk, after consuming cookies to help your body use the sugar more effectively.
+Engage in a short walk or light exercise after indulging in cookies to help your body use up the sugar more efficiently.

 healthspan-mbl